MCSLTeam/MCSL2/README_EN.md

 At first I prefer developing with C#, but it seems that I don't have enough knowledge of it.  ~~SO FOOL~~  So I turned to Python again.

+The official website of MCSL 2：[https://mcsl.netlify.app](https://mcsl.netlify.app)

-The official website of MCSL 2：[https://mcsl.lxhtt.xyz](https://mcsl.lxhtt.xyz)
+The official website of MCSL 2 API：[https://whdlx.gitee.io/mcslapi](https://whdlx.gitee.io/mcslapi)

 (In China, you may need to use a web acceleration tool for GitHub, such as Watt Toolkit.)